yanghoon/obsidian-workspace/Resources/Database/Redis.md

       nodes: 127.0.0.1:26379,127.0.0.1:26380,127.0.0.1:26381
 ```
 # Cluster
+* Scalability
-* Scalability : Ability to handle more loads with more resources
+	* Ability to handle more loads with more resources
+	* Scale-Out
+		* Dis

 # Use Case
 ## Spring Session